MediaSavvy/MediaSavvy/Wiki/MoviesandTVShows.md

 ## Streaming Websites

 :::warning Note:
-If you are streaming movies/tv shows and it's buffering, you can try [FastStream](https://FastStream.online).
+If you are streaming movies/tv shows and it buffers, you can try [FastStream](https://FastStream.online).
 FastStream downloads video fragments in parallel.
 Up to 6x faster download speeds for videos, ensuring smooth playback with no interruptions, with other awesome features.
 :::